Environment Models#

 , which provides aRigidBodyProperties

-Ground stations, to be assigned to the
+The Ground stations settings are to be assigned to the ground_station_settings

-.
-Note: this attribute is a list, and any number of stations may be added.These models define ground stations (which includes planetary landers) on a celestial body.
+These models define ground stations (which includes planetary landers) on a celestial body.
 Each ground station may have any number of station motion models assigned to it.

 The dictionary of all ground stations is extracted from a